Oyetola-Project-Profile/Data-modeling-project-in-PowerBI/README.md

 --------------------------------------------------------------------------------------------------------------
 ### Building Relationships
 The project was based on a star schema and several one to many (1-*) relationships were established between dimension and fact tables.
 However, in creating the row-level security, a one to one relationship had to be established between the security tables and the dim_client table.
+The dim_geo table served as a role-playing dimension table to the fact_sales table, with one the relationship being inactive.

 [image manage relationship dialogue box]
+[image role-playing dimension table]

 --------------------------------------------------------------------------------------------------------------